praneetnadkar/SecureData/README.md

 In C#, I have created a console app, and installed bouncy castle in the project.
 To install the nuget package, use Install-Package BouncyCastle -Version 1.8.1

 Once this is installed, you can use the code to create a pfx file or a cer file.

+Here please note that, if we are using this encrypted data to send over the network, and this data is copied by unknown party, it wil not be decrypted.
+The data can be decrypted only by the private key which will be accessed from pfx file created